Johan Gunnar Andersson

-Johan Gunnar Andersson (3 July 1874 – 29 October 1960) was a Swedish archaeologist, geomorphologist, and paleontologist who was closely associated with the beginnings of Chinese archaeology in the 1920s.
+Johan Gunnar Andersson (3 July 1874 – 29 October 1960) was a Swedish archaeologist, geomorphologist, and paleontologist who was closely associated with the beginnings of Chinese archaeology in the 1920s, including the discovery of the Peking Man.

 Early life and polar research

 After studies at Uppsala University, and research in the polar regions, Andersson served as Director of Sweden's National Geological Survey.

 He participated in the Swedish Antarctic Expedition of 1901 to 1903 (on the ship Antarctic).

 His work on the Falkland Islands and the Bjørnøya, where he first coined the term solifluction, influenced Walery Łoziński's creation of the concept of periglaciation in 1909.

 Chinese archaeology

 In 1914, Andersson was invited to China as a mining adviser to the Chinese government.
 His affiliation was with China's National Geological Survey (Dizhi diaochasuo) which was organized and led by the Chinese scholar Ding Wenjiang (V.K.
 Ting) and his colleague Wong Wen-hao (Pinyin: Weng Wenhao).
 During this time, Andersson assisted in the training of China's first generation of geologists, and he also made numerous discoveries of iron ore and other natural resources, as well as geological and paleontological discoveries.